 - We will connect you with supplementary services (such as financial management services if you are requiring urgent financial assistance) and advise you if you must engage in these additional services in order to receive ongoing RSL Queensland assistance;

-- We will connect you with specialised professional services, such as mental health services, if required and based on your consent, and advise you if you must engage in these additional services in order to receive ongoing RSL Queensland assistance.
+- We will connect you with specialised professional services, such as mental health services, if required and based on your consent, and advise you if we determine (acting reasonably) that you must engage in these additional services in order to receive ongoing RSL Queensland assistance.

 - You must provide proof of identity and your ADF service;

 - You declare that any information submitted during the Wellbeing Service is true and complete in all respects;